-Narelle is an early-career contemporary artist with a passion for the messy unpredictability of experimental ceramic process.
+Narelle is an early career artist with a passion for the messy unpredictability of experimental ceramic process.

-She approaches ceramic enquiry as a field of experimentation and engages her materials as wilful co-conspirators.
+She approaches ceramic process as a field of enquiry and engages her materials as wilful co-conspirators.

 Her work explores qualities such as porosity, contingency and subjectivity to change; underpinned by an observance of the intelligibility of matter.

 Inspired by a lineage of women artists with distinctive material signatures – from Louise Bourgeois to Karla Black – Narelle is alive to the feminist and ecological implications of rethinking our relationships with matter.

 Narelle holds a BA, MA and BFA - having studied in Australia, The Netherlands and the United States.

 She has previously worked in diverse international and community development settings, primarily as an educator and facilitator, and more recently as a community-engaged researcher.

 With an immersive approach to creative practice, Narelle is bringing to life a unique materiality and reimagining the parameters of ceramic sculpture.

 Institute of Social Studies, Den Haag, Master of Arts

 Royal Melbourne Institute of Technology, Bachelor of Fine Art